 At AHD Driver Training Ltd, we have experience of carrying out Fleet Driver Training within large and small companies.
-This experience includes training the driver within their own car or leased company vehicle to using their company van, to a long wheel based vehicle.
+This experience includes training the driver within their own car or leased company vehicle to using their company van, to a long-wheel based vehicle.

-Two Common Vans We Provide Training In (Our training takes place in your own van):
+Two Common Vans We Provide Training In (our training takes place in YOUR own van):

-- Mercedes Sprinter – This is one of the most common vans we provide driver training in.
+Mercedes Sprinter – This is one of the most common vans we provide driver training in.
 Our tutors have many years experience in delivering van driver training in such vehicles.

-- Ford Transit/Luton – Perhaps the most well known of all vans.
-We can provide van driver training in all vans as well as car-derived vans.
-With our van driver training we do focus more on manoeuvres and mirror use, as this is essential when driving such a large vehicle, with limited rear vision.Course Content:
+Ford Transit/Connect/Custom – Perhaps the most well known of all vans.
+We can provide van driver training in all vans you provide as well as car-derived vans.
+With our van driver training we do focus more on manoeuvres and mirror use, as this is essential when driving such a large vehicle, with limited rear vision.

 Forward planning and observation.

 Rules of the road – Highway Code refresher of the rules

 Van Manoeuvres (Right reverse around a corner and bay parking (both left/right)

 Advanced mirror use

 Assessing limit points in relation to a bend

 All weather driving

 Vehicle handling with loads

 Space management and awareness

 Motorway, Town and Rural driving techniques

 Following the course each driver will get a full driving report outlining what was covered, and their overall risk.

-Don’t have a van?
 We don’t supply vans for training.
 However, if you would like a session and need a van, we would recommend hiring a van local to yourself, and training can then be arranged to start from the van hire depot.
 A number of customers who needed van training but did not have access to a van opted for this.

-Our courses tend to be road-based although on occasion we have been asked to also include a theory based session to suit your driver’s individual needs.
-In-car training takes place in a drivers own car/van.
+Our courses tend to be road-based although on occasion we have been asked to also include a theory-based session to suit your driver’s individual needs.
+In-car training takes place in a driver’s own car/van.
 The course is bespoke and based on the needs of the driver, although follows a set format, which covers:

 An assessment of the driving is carried out and this forms an excellent basis to build on the session, as both the driver and tutor can see the areas which need most development.
 This helps create a truly bespoke training session.

-2. Coaching – The driver is asked for their ‘3’ priority needs from the initial driving session to be given coaching on, with the Tutor continually referring back to what the individual driver feels are ‘their own needs’ for the session rather than what the Tutor feels ‘should’ be worked on.
+- Coaching – The driver is asked for their ‘3’ priority needs from the initial driving session to be given coaching on, with the Trainer continually referring back to what the individual driver feels are ‘their own needs’ for the session rather than what the Trainer feels ‘should’ be worked on.
 Techniques used such as (s)ituation (b)ehaviour and (i)mpact during the coaching session are used in order for the driver to have a better understanding of what they need to work on during the session.